 - Chronic Illness – Certain chronic illnesses such as leukemia or diabetes, for example, may cause difficulties in the healing process after the procedure and therefore would impede the surgery.

-- Tobacco Usage – Smoking may also impair the healing process after surgery.
+- Tobacco Usage – Smoking may also impair the healing process after the tooth extraction and implant surgery.

-- Jaw Structure – You must have enough of a jawbone to support the implant structure.
+- Jaw Structure – You must have enough of a jawbone to support a full mouth dental implant structure.
 Otherwise, it may require surgery to build up your jaw, either with a bone graft or sinus lift surgery.